Who we lend to

-- Be able to afford the loan (based on an assessment of their current financial commitments vs. income)
+- Be able to afford the loan (based on an assessment of their current financial commitments vs. their income)

 Our D and E profile borrowers have a similar debt-to-income ratio as the B and C profiles, with their income typically around the UK average.
 D and E profile borrowers may also be people with limited credit history.